MiksuNy/rust_ray_tracing/README.md

 - Command line arguments for scenes and other parameters
 - Scenes
     - glTF support
-- Support for other output image formats (.bmp, .png)
 - Better BVH
 - Better multithreaded rendering
 --------